foucart/COR/README.md

 /
 [MATLAB](https://github.com/foucart/COR/MATLAB/web/07_ORHilbert_Reg_repro.html)

-For a more direct access to a html versions of the reproducibles (when available), simply click on the links above.
+For a more direct access to html versions of the reproducibles (when available), simply click on the links above.
 The raw codes, available in MATLAB and in Python, are located inside the folders called "MATLAB" and "Python".
-To execute the reproducibles, additional software is sometimes required, in particular:
+To execute these reproducibles, additional software is sometimes required, in particular:
 - in MATLAB, Chebfun (https://www.chebfun.org/) may be necessary;
 - in MATLAB, CVX (http://cvxr.com/cvx/) may be necessary;
 - in Python, CVXPY (https://www.cvxpy.org/) may be necessary.